 - Able to professionally represent the Brandywine Zoo in all interactions with visitors, staff, and other members of the community

-Training: Interns must attend Delaware State Parks Seasonal Interpreter Training on Tuesday, June 4-5, 2018 at Cape Henlopen State Park.
+Training: Interns must attend Delaware State Parks Seasonal Interpreter Training.
 Additional, trainings will include program animal husbandry, program animal handling, public presentation/interpretation skills, and various online modules in the San Diego Zoo Global Academy.

 Required Time Commitment: Minimum 4 month commitment (late May to mid-September), preferable 6 months (start/end dates flexible).